Michaelpalacce/HomeLab/README.md

 # Preface
 <img src="https://raw.githubusercontent.com/kubernetes/kubernetes/master/logo/logo.png" width="150px" alt="">

-The purpose of this project is to setup my Kubernetes HomeLab environment on a Raspberry PI 4s backbone.
-The OS used is an Ubuntu server 21.04 x64 arm64 ISO ( downloaded from the Raspberry pi Imager ).
-This repository contains basic HELM local charts for application installation as well as FluxCD2 HelmReleases for CI/CD.
-I'm not going to move away from the local helm charts where possible as they make this repository pretty beginner friendly.
+This repository contains basic HELM local charts for application installation as well as FluxCD2 HelmReleases for GitOps.
+I'm not going to move away from the local helm charts where possible as they make this repository pretty beginner-friendly.

 # :open_book: Check out the Documentation
 * [Documentation](./docs)